LoginRadius/engineering-portal/content/engineering/guest-post/using-azure-key-vault-with-an-azure-web-app-in-c-sharp/index.md

 2. Azure Account

-If you don't have an Azure account, you can create one for free here: <https://portal.azure.com>
+If you don't have an Azure account, you can create one for free here: [Azure Login](<https://portal.azure.com>)

 ## What is Azure Key Vault?